Wolves sign midfielder Nunes from Sporting for a club record fee

-The fee was not disclosed, but Wolves stated it is a club record, with British media reporting it to be around 38 million pounds ($45.8 million).
+The fee was not disclosed, but Wolves stated it is a club record, with British media reporting it to be around £38 million.

-The transfer fee would surpass the 35 million pounds Wolves paid for forward Fabio Silva in 2020.
+The transfer fee would surpass the £35 million Wolves paid for forward Fabio Silva in 2020.

 The 23-year-old Nunes has signed a five-year contract with Wolves, with a one-year option.